 Larson and Prebish agree there isn’t a one-size-fits-all formula for using investing to reach your goals because everyone’s tolerance for risk is different.
 “Investing is like bouldering, which is rock climbing at relatively low heights without the use of ropes or harnesses,” Larson says.
 “You don’t want to invest or climb higher than you’re willing to fall.”

 They note that a financial advisor can help you map out your risk tolerance.
-There are also tools, including questionnaires like this, that can help determine this as well.
+There are also tools like questionnaires that can help determine this as well.

 “Sometimes folks underestimate what their capital can provide and how long it can last,” Prebish says.
 “Financial advisors have that experience from guiding other people through their retirement years.
 Most of us are used to getting money through our independent income.
 We haven’t had experience with earning money through investments.”